transformerlab/transformerlab-docs/docs/advanced-install.md

 | Mac (M1)                  | ✅ Yes    | ✅ Yes (slower) |
 | Mac (M2 or M3)            | ✅ Yes    | ✅ Yes          |

-You will see the best performance on high VRAM GPUs (such as the RTX3090 or RTX4090) or Mac M2/M3 with more 24GB or more of RAM.
+You will see the best performance on high VRAM GPUs (such as the RTX3090 or RTX4090) or Mac M2/M3 with 24GB or more of RAM.

 ## Security Notes